az-6/cataract-detection/machine-learning/README.md

     * Click "Add"

 2. Version
-    You need to change the version of Keras and Tensorflow to 2.15.0 in order for the ```python model.save("model.h5", save_format="h5")``` code to be executed, so it can save the model in h5 format.
+    You need to change the version of Keras and Tensorflow to 2.15.0 in order for the ```model.save("model.h5", save_format="h5")``` code to be executed, so it can save the model in h5 format.
 And you should also install tabulate as shown on the code below:

     ```python
     !pip uninstall tensorflow